ssingle7/professional-readme-generator/generatedMarkdown.md

       # Installation
       * The following necessary dependencies must be installed to run the application lalalalala
       #  Usage
       *In order to use this app,
-      lalalalal
+      lalalal
       #  License
-      This project is licensed under the lalalalala license.
+      This project is licensed under the lalalalal license.
       ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)
       #  Contributing
       Contributors:
-      lalala
+      lalalaal
       # Tests
       The following is needed to run the test: undefined